-This chapter introduces three approaches to quantify uncertainty: the delta method, the bootstrap, simulation-based inference, and conformal prediction.
+This chapter introduces four approaches to quantify uncertainty: the delta method, bootstrap, simulation-based inference, and conformal prediction.
 We discuss the intuition behind each of these strategies, and reinforce that intuition by implementing simple versions of each strategy “by hand.”
-These examples are presented for pedagogical purposes; more robust and convenient implementations are supplied by the marginaleffects package.
+The code examples are presented for pedagogical purposes; more robust and convenient implementations are supplied by the marginaleffects package.
+Readers who are not familiar with the basics of multivariable calculus may want to skip this chapter.

 14.1 Delta method

 The delta method is a statistical technique used to approximate the variance of a function of random variables.
 For example, data analysts often want to compare regression coefficients or predicted probabilities by subtracting them from one another.
-Such comparisons can be expressed as functions of a model’s parameters, but the exact asymptotic distributions of those functions can be difficult to derive analytically.
-The delta method offers a convenient way to approximate those distributions.
-It allows us to compute standard errors for many of the quantities of interest that we will discuss in this book.
+Such comparisons can be expressed as functions of a model’s parameters, but the variances (and standard errors) of such transformed quantities can be difficult to derive analytically.
+The delta method is a convenient way to approximate those variances.
+It allows us to quantity uncertainty around most of the quantities of interest discussed in this book.

 The delta method is a useful way to quantify uncertainty.
 It is versatile and fast.
 Yet, the technique also has important limitations: it relies on a coarse linear approximation, its desirable properties depend on the asymptotic normality of the estimator, and it is only valid when a function is continuously differentiable in a neighborhood of its parameters.
-When analysts do not believe that these conditions hold, they can turn to the bootstrap or toward simulation-based inference instead (Sections 14.2 and 14.3).
+When analysts do not believe that these conditions hold, they can turn to the bootstrap or toward simulation-based inference.1

 The theoretical properties of the delta method are proved in many statistical textbooks (Wasserman 2004; Hansen 2022b; Berger and Casella 2024).
 Instead of demonstrating them anew, the rest of this section provides a hands-on tutorial, with a focus on computation.
-The goal is to reinforce intuitions by illustrating how to compute standard errors in two cases: univariate and multivariate.
-Readers who are not interested in the manual computation of standard errors, and those who have forgotten too much calculus, may want to skip ahead to Section 3.5.
+The goal is to reinforce intuitions by illustrating how to calculate standard errors manually in two cases: univariate and multivariate.

 14.1.1 Univariate delta method

-To start, we will use the delta method to compute the standard error of a function with one parameter: the natural logarithm of a single regression coefficient.
+To start, we use the delta method to compute the standard error of a function with one parameter: the natural logarithm of a single regression coefficient.
 Consider a setting with three measured variables: \(Y\), \(X\), and \(Z\).
-With these variables in hand, the analyst estimates a linear regression model of this form:
+With these variables in hand, the analyst estimates a linear regression model.

 \[